The Rookie Cop

-The Rookie Cop is a 1939 film directed by David Howard and starring Tim Holt as a rookie cop who wants to prove his friend wasn't involved with a robbery.
+The Rookie Cop is a 1939 crime film directed by David Howard and starring Tim Holt as a rookie cop who wants to prove his friend wasn't involved with a robbery.
 The film also stars Virginia Weidler, Janet Shaw, Frank M. Thomas, and Muriel Evans.

 Reception

 The film made a profit of $18,000.

 The Los Angeles Times called it "an unusually agreeable picture".